 All requests for exemption must be made to the Office of Housing & Residential Life two weeks prior to residence hall opening for consideration.
 Please contact the Housing Office, SUB 225, by calling 406-657-2333 or any questions.
 The exemption form can be found online at msubillings.edu/reslife.

 The committee will schedule a meeting time to convene every other week (one time per month).

 - Completed exemption forms and all associated documentation is submitted via email or hard copy to the housing office

 - Administrative staff verifies that all paperwork is in order and the information scans the paperwork in one document labeled on box in the housing folder with the requesters last name.

-- Two days before the scheduled meeting the assistant director will send a finalized list of those requests for consideration at the meeting and attach the requesters document one more time.
+- Two days before the scheduled meeting the housing staff handling exemptions will send a finalized list of those requests for consideration at the meeting and attach the requesters document one more time.

 - The committee meets, discusses, questions each of the requests and comes to one of the following conclusions:

 - More documentation is needed to verify circumstances.
 In this case the administrative staff contacts the individual to alert them to turn in the requested documentation